 Wigs for Kids has a 12" minimum and uses the locks to provide hair replacement to any eligible child who has lost hair as a result of chemotherapy and other diseases and treatments.

 Pantene Beautiful Lengths is another program that collects hair to make wigs for women cancer patients across the country.

 DONATE YOUR OLD GLASSES

 Thinking of getting Lasik eye surgery for your wedding?
 Or find a pair of old glasses while cleaning up for the big move?
 Let those glasses help the poor, by donating them to New Eyes for the Needy.
 Collection facilities include Goodwill Industries stores, LensCrafters stores, and Lions Club drop boxes.
 Or, you can mail your old glasses in a padded envelope or box to:

 RECYCLE OLD ELECTRONICS

 Looking to raise a little extra cash for your wedding?
 Have some old electronics (that still work) lying around the the house?
-Now you can do something good for the planet and your wallet with YouRenew.
-They buy back electronics and send you a pre-paid shipping label!
+With companies like Verizon,YouRenew, and Quill you can do something good for the planet and your wallet!
+They buy back electronics, phones, and ink and toner cartridges and even send you a pre-paid shipping label!

 Check out our blog on Keeping It Green with Donations after the Wedding!